-4. GETTING STARTED WITH YOUR SUUNTO COBRA2
+4. GETTING STARTED WITH YOUR SUUNTO D4

-To get the most out of your Suunto Cobra2, take some time to personalize it and really make it YOUR computer.
-Set the correct time and date, as well as the alarms and tones, unit and backlight settings, then calibrate and test the compass function.
+To get the most out of your Suunto D4, take some time to personalize it and really make it YOUR computer.
+Set the correct time and date, as well as the alarms and tones, unit and backlight settings.

-Suunto Cobra2 is a very user-friendly dive computer, and you will quickly become familiar with its functions.
+Suunto D4 is a very user-friendly dive computer, and you will quickly become familiar with its functions.
 Make absolutely sure that you know your computer and have it set up as you want it BEFORE getting into the water.